 Peer evaluation is commonly used to facilitate timely formative feedback from fellow students, often as an in-class activity.
-Students may provide feedback on work (i.e. the quality of an oral presentation, essay, infographic or response to a case study), however peer evaluation is increasilngly being used to evaluate not just student created work, but individual's performance in a team or group activity or formal group assessment.
-VU aims to introduce a number of peer feedback/evaluaton tools in 2019/2020.
+Students may provide feedback on work (i.e. the quality of an oral presentation, essay, infographic or response to a case study), however peer evaluation is increasingly being used to evaluate not just student created work, but individual's performance in a team or group activity or formal group assessment.

 A tool called Feedback Fruits - Peer Review is another tool that may be used to facilitate students evaluating each other's work, such as an essay, presentation or video.
 Your instructor/teacher will inform you which of these Peer evaluation tools will be used and the steps necessary to complete an evaluation.